 After the examination, the doctor will issue a report.
 It will make determinations on a number of items, including:

 - Whether your injury was caused by the workplace accident,

 - How long the employee was totally or partially disabled,

 - Recommendations for more treatment.

-That is why it is crucial to have an attorney with you at the examination.
-If the Impartial Examiner’s report is not favorable to the employee’s case, you need a seasoned workers’ compensation attorney to be able to explain away the report or combat it with their own expert witness.
+That is why it is crucial to have a Lowell Workers Compensation Lawyer with you at the examination.
+If the Impartial Examiner’s report is not favorable to the employee’s case, you need a seasoned workers compensation attorney to be able to explain away the report or combat it with their own expert witness.

-Marcotte Law Firm has those seasoned attorneys waiting for your call.
+At Marcotte Law Firm, our Lowell Workers Compensation Attorneys have decades of experience representing hundreds of injured workers.
+Marcotte Law Firm has these seasoned attorneys waiting for your call.
 Call us today for a free consultation, (978) 458-1229.